 9-5 Prohibited Signs.
 The following signs are and shall be prohibited:

 a.
-No animated, serial, lines or electric, or other flashing blinking, or other fluctuated lighted signs shall be permitted b.
+No animated, serial, lines or electric, or other flashing blinking, or other fluctuated lighted signs shall be permitted except as follows:

+Businesses located in C-C or C-H Zoning Districts and churches and schools shall be permitted to have one Announcement Sign on the premises, provided that no Announcement Sign shall be located within one hundred (100) feet of any dwelling.
+Electric Announcement Signs shall not be operated between the hours of 10:00 p.m. and 7:00 a.m.

+(per text amendment 3-11-11)

+b.
 No sign shall be attached to a tree or utility pole or be painted on or otherwise attached to a natural object.

 c.
 No sign shall be erected or maintained within any public road right-of-way, and no part of any sign shall infringe upon the public road right-of-way.